Other European nationals

 Who does this page apply to?

 The law about the rights of EEA nationals to live, work and claim access to housing, benefits and other services changed on 1 January 2021 when the Brexit transition period ended.
-You have the rights described on this page only if you:
+You have the rights described on this page only if:

-• are a citizen of an EEA member state other than Ireland;
+- you are a citizen of an EEA member state other than Ireland

-• are not the family member of a British citizen;
+- you are not the family member of a British citizen

-• do not qualify as a EEA worker or self-employed person;
+- you do not qualify as a EEA worker or self-employed person

-In other cases you can check your entitlement to housing and benefits on other pages, as follows:
+In other cases, you can find out if you are entitled to housing and benefits on other pages, as follows:

 Who are 'other European nationals'?